laravel/laravel/readme.md

 1. Clone the repository.
 2. CD into the repo.
 3. Run `npm install`.
+This installs all of Vue's dependencies.
 4. Run `composer install`.
+This installs all of Laravel's dependencies.
+5. Run `php artisan key:generate`.
+This generates a secure cipher key for encrypting your data.
+6. Run `mv .env.example .env`.
+This enables your env files to set your app into local mode.
 5. Run `php artisan serve`.
+This serves your application to the browser.
 6. In a new tab/window, run `npm run dev` in the same directory.
-6. Enjoy!
+This compiles your Vue resources, and automaticly runs whenever you save a file!
+7. *Hack something great!*

 ## Roadmap

 Wondering what the plans are for Laravue?
 Check out this list to see where we're going with it!

 - JWT Tokens
+- Vanilla Version
 - Authentication API
 - Better documentation site
 - Lumen build for lightweight sites